 Hummus is one of those things best made fresh from scratch, and neither grocery store nor restaurant versions can compare.
 Served with crunchy veggies, olives, feta and warmed pita bread, hummus is always a crowd pleaser!
 Our hummus always comes to the table with a hearty sprinkle of spice right on top.
-Our taste-testers couldn’t agree on just one, so we recommend, Israeli Zahtar, Syrian Zahtar or Sumac.
+Our taste-testers couldn’t agree on just one, so we recommend, Israeli Za’atar, Syrian Za’atar or Sumac.

-Soak garbanzo beans overnight.
+- Soak garbanzo beans overnight.
 Discard soaking water, and place in a pot and cover with water by about an inch.
 Bring to a boil, then reduce heat to simmer.
 Simmer for 30-40 minutes until tender.
 Strain and reserve cooking liquid.

-Place all ingedients in a food processor or high-speed blender.
+- Place all ingedients in a food processor or high-speed blender.
 Add just enough of the cooking liquid to get the mixture moving.
 Process to desired consistency.

-Note: You can also substitute 2 15 oz. cans of garbanzo beans, drained, for this recipe - just use water in place of the cooking liquid.
+- Note: You can also substitute 2 15 oz. cans of garbanzo beans, drained, for this recipe - just use water in place of the cooking liquid.